Jacob Rumbiak

-As a student, lecturer, and later in prison, Jacob studied and experimented with ‘non-violence’ and ‘democracy’ on the streets of Jakarta and West Java, helping to inspire the generation of Indonesian students who brought down President Suharto in 1998.
+As a student, lecturer, and later in prison, Jacob studied and experimented with 'non-violence' and 'democracy' on the streets of Jakarta and West Java, helping to inspire the generation of Indonesian students who brought down President Suharto in 1998.
 With other intellectuals and ex-political prisoners he developed the West Melanesia Council, an indigenous non-violent Melanesian based movement for self- determination and independence which became the philosophical and political foundations of the West Papua National Authority.

-In 1998, following the downfall of Suharto, he was released to ‘house arrest’ inside military barracks.
-The next year he managed to fly to East Timor as an accredited UN observer for the referendum, and escaped on a RAAF Hercules plane to Darwin.
+In 1998, following the downfall of Suharto, he was released to 'house arrest' inside military barracks.
+The next year he managed to fly to East Timor as a UN-accredited electoral observer for the referendum, and escaped on a RAAF Hercules plane to Darwin.
 Jacob has lived in Australia since his escape in 1999, and has been an Australian citizen since 2006.
-He was a member of West Papua’s delegation to the Pacific Islands Forum in Fiji in 2002, in New Zealand in 2003, and Fiji in 2006.
-In 2003 he was a member of West Papua’s delegation to the European Union in Brussels.
+He was a member of West Papua's delegation to the Pacific Islands Forum in Fiji in 2002, in New Zealand in 2003, and Fiji in 2006.
+In 2003 he was a member of West Papua's delegation to the European Union in Brussels.
 In 2004 he wrote a briefing paper for the British Government, and represented the West Papua National Authority at the Japanese Foreign Affairs Department in Tokyo.
 In 2005, he organized the West Papua National Authority delegation to the Melanesian Spearhead Group meeting in PNG, and in 2006 met the United Decolonization Committee in Fiji.
-In 2006 he attended the First Nation’s International Solidarity meeting in Canada, and in 2007 co-hosted the first Melanesian Cultural Festival in the Netherlands.
+In 2006 he attended the First Nation's International Solidarity meeting in Canada, and in 2007 co-hosted the first Melanesian Cultural Festival in the Netherlands.
 Rumbiak has dedicated himself to achieving self-determination for the people of West Papua by peaceful means.

 On 19 Oct 2011 the Third Papuan People's Congress (Abepura, Jayapura) declared an independent Federal Republic of West Papua (FRWP), with Forkorus Yaboisembut appointed President and Edison Waromi appointed Prime Minister.
 Both were arrested and incarcerated with sentences of three years.
 Jacob Rumbiak has been appointed the Republic's Foreign Minister.
 On 23 June 2014 the Office of FRWP Dept Foreign Affairs, Immigration & Trade was opened in Docklands, Melbourne.
 In his opening speech Rumbiak stated that, according to State Administration theory, when a political society has established the five pre-requisites of a nation state, they are equal with other nation-states, and should be treated like one, and that West Papua has fulfilled those prerequisites, unlike America and Indonesia when they declared independence.

 With a view to a successful application by West Papua to join the Melanesian Spearhead Group, at historic unity meetings in Vanuatu, on 6 Dec 2014 Rumbiak was elected as one of the five international representatives of the newly formed United Liberation Movement for West Papua, a unity body comprising the FRWP, the West Papua Coalition for Liberation and the West Papua National Parliament.
 On 14 July 2016 at a MSG Special Leader's Summit in Honiara, the ULMWP was admitted with Observer status, the decision on full membership being deferred for technical reasons.